n-szulc/fingeRNAt/README.md

 Structural Interaction Fingerprints (SIFs) translate information about 3D interactions in a target-ligand complex into a string, where the respective bit in the fingerprint is e.g. set to 1 in case of detecting particular interaction, and to 0 otherwise.

-By using (SIFs), **the interactions are represented in a unified fashion, thus allowing for easy computational analysis and comparison**, as they provide a full picture of all interactions within the complex.
+By using (SIFs), **the interactions are represented in a unified fashion, thus allowing for easy high throughput computational analysis**, as they provide a full picture of all interactions within the complex.

+## What are Structural Interaction Fingerprints applications?

+* Machine Learning
+* Clustering
+* Comparison of interaction modes

 # Installation